 The “hoaxes” that we have known of are mainly women, and seem to have some psychological problems and are looking for new sources of attention and sympathy, or activities of some kind, as well as being attracted to multiples.
 We have found it helpful for people to simply use their sixth sense in any contacts with others, and if something makes you feel odd or uncomfortable, check it out a bit before going ahead.
 We are all strangers until we meet and – even though we have multiple birth and loss in common and really need and want to talk with others – it’s wise to observe all the usual cautions that you would with anyone you’ve just met, and get to know someone before revealing highly personal information, including your location.
 Even though these contacts with others are so important, you should never feel that you “must” reveal personal information.

-The other situation is the well-known “Phone Caller”, a man who lives in Southern California and has contacted many thousands of multiple birth mothers around the United States, Canada and beyond since the mid- to late-1980’s.
-He does this to talk with women about their unusually large tummies, and is especially interested in those who have had Twin to Twin Transfusion Syndrome, or triplets or higher (or both).
-He contacts many bereaved multiple birth parents even though he is well aware of our suffering.
-He quickly fools the unsuspecting and people feel victimized afterward when they hear from others who he is.
-Lately he continues to call people on the phone (after learning their name and general location, then tracking down their phone number), usually under the guise of his wife needing someone to talk to.
-But since the age of e-mail and the net, he is also able to “be” a woman and more easily access various sites and lists.
-Sometimes he will phone someone from one of the lists (after learning their last name and location) but more often lately he as a “she” will seek an off-list contact with someone via Instant Messager.
-He changes his addy fairly often, and then goes back to lurking on lists.
-He also often requests photos.
-The best way to spot his contacts is to know that any talk about large tummies, no matter how innocent it may seem, is 99% (or more) sure to be him.
+The other situation is the well-known “Phone Caller,” a man who apparently lived in Southern California and contacted many thousands of multiple birth mothers around the United States, Canada, and beyond beginning in the mid- to late 1980s.
+He did this to talk with women about their unusually large tummies, and was especially interested in those who have had Twin to Twin Transfusion Syndrome, or triplets or higher (or both).
+He contacted many bereaved multiple birth parents even though he was well aware of our suffering.
+He quickly fooled the unsuspecting and people felt victimized afterward when they heard from others who he was.
+With the age of e-mail and the internet, he was able to “be” a woman and more easily access various sites and lists and seek off-list contacts.
+He also often requested photos.
+The best way to spot his contacts, if he is still operating, is to know that any talk about large tummies, no matter how innocent it may seem, is 99% (or more) sure to be him.
 With some information, he can be spotted ahead of time when he joins lists.